 6.49.1 Applicability to language

-The vulnerability as enumerated in TR 24772-1 applies to C++.
+The vulnerability as enumerated in ISO/IEC TR 24772-1:2019 applies to C++.

 As a mitigation, the C++ ‘extern “C”’ linkage specifier usually provides simple interoperability with libraries using the C application binary interface (ABI).